 The teaching authority of the Church, and especially the Papacy, are seen by some as competing with the authority of the Bible.
-This essay explains the Catholic position that the Pope and all Church authority are under the authority of God’s Word coming to us through the scriptures and exist to serve, not make, the truth.
+This essay explains the Catholic position that the Pope and all Church authority are under the authority of God’s Word coming to us through the scriptures.
+They do not make the truth but are its servants.

 Clearly, it was Christ’s intent to provide for an orderly succession of pastors to lead the church.
 That’s what apostolic succession is all about: it’s the unbroken chain from Christ to the apostles to their successors through the centuries, down to the present-day bishops of the Catholic Church.

 It’s important to note that the church doesn’t put these men over the Bible and Tradition.
 As the Second Vatican Council noted, these leaders are under the authority of God’s word and are subject to it, like every other follower of Christ (see Dei Verbum, par.
 10).
 Their job is to serve the word of God by teaching and interpreting it so that we can take it as the guide of our lives without falling into all sorts of distortions.

 For me, this principle was beautifully illustrated at the funeral of Paul VI, one of the twentieth century’s greatest popes, the one who had the hard, often unpopular, task of completing and implementing Vatican II.
 On the day of the funeral, a magnificent assembly of dignitaries from all over the world gathered in St. Peter’s Square, along with cardinals and bishops in full regalia.
 It was a bit windy, so hair and ceremonial garb were blowing as the crowd waited.
 Finally, the casket of Pope Paul VI came into view: a plain pine box, and on top of it, an open book of the Gospels with its pages fluttering in the breeze.